Andrea Rossetti / carlier | gebauer, Berlin/Madrid

 “A cosmos hanging by a thread, a world made of dust.” - Leonor Serrano Rivas

 Leonor Serrano Rivas has recently worked with Factum Arte on a new body of work entitled Nubes de nebulosa (100cm x 65cm).
-This cosmic, viscose textile was on display at ARCO 2023 at the Gallery Carlier Gebauer.
+This is a series of 24 cosmic, viscose textiles.
 This experimental work builds on Leonor’s previous series of works entitled Stardust (2022), where a series of crystals were painted with metals, nitrates, silicates and other chemical elements that were burned at high temperatures to mimic the process suffered by stars at birth.

 "Suspended by fine threads, this series of world crystals reminds us of the fragility with which a cosmos is sustained while blowing a cosmic wind that seems to go through everything: earth, man, animal and universe." - from Leonor Serrano Rivas' website

 Details of the test for 'Polvo de estrellas' © Oak Taylor-Smith for Factum Arte

 Details of the final piece © Oak Taylor-Smith for Factum Arte

 The artist, in collaboration with Isabel Fernandez, Head of Tapestries at Factum Arte, worked together to retranslate the oven-lacquered alchemical composition of Stardust, transmuting it into its colour negatives through the medium of textiles.
 The piece is 100% viscose fabric with woven decoration and loose warp.
 The process used the mechanical, digital jacquard loom with a simple composition (1 yarn).